 “To get around this, we compared the size of these bones with the size of growth rings from the Victorian dinosaurs.
 This comparison confidently places them at an early growth stage, probably prior to, or around the point of hatching.”

 100 million years ago, when these animals were being born, Australia was much closer to the poles.
-Southeastern Australia would have been between 60°S and 70°S, equivalent to modern-day Greenland.
+The southeastern part would have been between 60°S and 70°S, equivalent to modern-day Greenland.
 Although the climate at these latitudes was relatively warmer than they are today, like some Antarctic penguins, these dinosaurs would have endured long dark winters and possibly burrowed or hibernated to survive.

 Because they are so delicate, eggshells and tiny bones rarely survive to become fossils.
 Dr. Phil Bell, a University of New England paleontologist who recognized the significance of the tiny bones from Lightning Ridge, said: